-Children’s mouths are not fully formed until they are well into their teen years, so there is an ideal “window” in their development to correct any issues they may have with their teeth.
+Children’s mouths are not fully formed until they are well into their teen years.
+So there is an ideal “window” in their development to correct any issues they may have with their teeth.

 In most cases, a child should begin treatment from around 9 to 14 years of age.
-Early intervention is considered to take place from the age of around 7, when most children have a mix of baby and adult teeth.
+Early intervention takes place from the age of around 7.
+That is when most children have a mix of baby and adult teeth.

 Identifying the need for orthodontic treatment can often be tricky, especially with children.
 Children grow and change so much from day to day, and sometimes an obvious issue with their teeth may correct itself in time.

 Having your child assessed by the professional staff at Norwest Orthodontics at an early age ensures their dental health has been comprehensively monitored.

 Investing a small amount of time now can ensure that any future treatments are as effective as possible.

 If you feel you would like to get ‘the jump’ on your child’s possible orthodontic issues, call Norwest today on 02 9672 6113 to schedule a convenient appointment.